-After receiving the planning board's recommendation, the Board of Commissioners shall conduct a legislative public hearing pursuant to Section 3.05.
+Before taking final action on the application, the Board of Commissioners shall conduct a legislative public hearing pursuant to Section 3.05.
 For map amendments, a mailed notice shall be sent to the owners of adjacent properties within 100 feet of the affected parcels in addition to the applicant and affected property owner.